Marsha1113302/DSProjects/KKBox_Churn_Prediction/README.md

 # Predicting KKBox User Churn

 This folder contains the work for my first Capstone.
-THe goal of the project is to build a model that can predict user churn rate based of their transaction history, listening habits, and/or personal information.
+The goal of the project is to build a model that can predict user churn rate based of their transaction history, listening habits, and/or personal information.
 My approach comprises of three main steps:

   1. Clean and normalize data for analysis
   2. Exploratory Data Analysis